11 Obligations to the dead

 11.1 Piety and the dead composer

-Why are classical musicians are brought up to believe that the word of a long-dead composer must for ever be obeyed?
+Why are classical musicians brought up to believe that the word of a long-dead composer must for ever be obeyed?

 Juniper Hill (2018) has called this ‘the most profound example’ of a ‘moral imperative’ in WCM.
-Its basis lies in the idea that something (some thing) is left behind, something so perfect that it must be exactly reproduced for ever.
+Its basis is the idea that something (some thing) is left behind, something so perfect that it must be exactly reproduced for ever.
 It’s striking how far back the perfection of the composer’s work has been a concern, long before (in the 19th century) composers became immortal.
 Richard Taruskin (2006), building on Lydia Goehr (1992), quotes Nikolaus Listenius (1533/37):

 [Musica] poetica is that which is not content with either an understanding of the subject [like musica theoretica] or with the practice alone, but rather leaves some work [opus] behind after the labor, as when music or a musical song is written by someone, whose goal is a complete and accomplished work.
 For it consists in making or constructing, that is, in such labor that even after itself, when the artificer is dead, leaves behind a perfect and absolute work (opus perfectum et absolutum).